 Our verdict

-Version number 3 of the New Balance FuelCell Rebel is an all-rounder daily trainer that impresses with its ability to cross the line into a performance shoe when needed.
+Version number 3 of the New Balance FuelCell Rebel is an all-rounder daily trainer that impressed us in the lab with its ability to cross the line into a performance shoe when needed.
 It’s still surprisingly light and provides an amazing experience on the road.
-Runners are happy that it hasn’t changed that much and the few adjustments are for the better.
+And we are happy that the shoe hasn’t changed that much and the few adjustments are for the better.

 Pros